secretstartups/handbook/team/structure/working-groups/database-scalability/time-decay.html.md

 1. After the non-partitioned table is dropped, we can add a worker to implement the pruning strategy by dropping past partitions.

-   In this case, the worker will make sure that only 4 partitions are always active (as the retention policy us 90 days) and drop any partitions older than four months.
-We have to keep 4 months of partitions as while the current month is still active, going 90 days back takes you to the fourth oldest partition.
+   In this case, the worker will make sure that only 4 partitions are always active (as the retention policy is 90 days) and drop any partitions older than four months.
+We have to keep 4 months of partitions while the current month is still active, as going 90 days back takes you to the fourth oldest partition.

 ### Audit Events